NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 What can you do to show images with a high dynamic range (multiple answers)?

-A. Adjust the LUT that the relevant information can be seen.
+A. Adjust the LUT such that the scientifically relevant information can be seen.
-B. Adjust the LUT that the relevant information can be seen, state that this has been done in the figure legend, and show the same image with other LUT settings in the supplemental material.
+B. Adjust the LUT such that the scientifically relevant information can be seen,
+  - and state that the LUT has been adjusted in the figure legend
+  - and show the same image with other LUT settings in the supplemental material.
 C. Try to find a LUT that shows all data.
 D. Never use multi color LUTs, they are confusing.
-E. Change microscope settings such that only relevant structures are visible, e.g. lower the gain such that too dark objects have zero pixel values.
+E. Already on the  microscope change the settings such that only relevant structures are visible, e.g. lower the gain such that dark irrelevant objects have zero pixel values.
-F. Avoid showing background noise, as this is distracting.
+F. Adjust LUT settings such that background noise is not visible, because this is distracting.
+G. Add a LUT calibration to the image, such that readers can see that not all information might be visible.

 ## Image math

+### Motivation

-It sometimes is necessary to change the numbers in images.
+It sometimes is necessary to change numberic content of images.
 It is important to understand how to do this properly in order to avoid uncontrolled artifacts.

-### Motivation

 What are good reasons to change the pixel values in an image?

 A. For intensity measurements, the image background (e.g. camera based offset) should be subtracted from all pixels.
-B. For threshold based image segmentation (object detection), it helps to filter noise in the image.
+B. For threshold based image segmentation (object detection), it helps to first filter noise in the image.
 C. For intensity measurements, it helps to filter noise in the image.
-D. The image appears to dark, multiplication of all pixels by a constant number is a means to make it brighter..
+D. The image appears to dark, multiplication of all pixels by a constant number is a means to make it brighter.
-E. For uneven illumination (e.g. occuring in wide-field microscopy with large camera chips), one should do flat-field correction.
+E. For uneven illumination (e.g. occuring in wide-field microscopy with large camera chips), one should do flat-field correction, which makes the intensity values even across the image.
-F. Images taken on a different microscope had consitently lower gray values than on our usual microscope.
-It is useful to adjust the values to make them similar.
+F. Our microscope was broken.
+We took images on a replacement microscope.
+The pixel values were consistently higher than on our usual microscope.
+We multiplied the pixels on all images from the replacement microscope by a constant factor to make them comparable to our usual data.

 ### Concepts